 State University in 2005, I taught at the College of Charleston

 from 1998-2000 and at California State University, Northridge from 2000-2005.
 I

 received a bachelor's degree in philosophy and political science from the University of California, San Diego in 1991, and

 master's and doctorate degrees in philosophy from the University of California, Santa Barbara in 1993 and 1998, respectively.
+And I spent 1994 at Monash University to study with Michael Smith and Peter Singer among others.
 During

 the 2008-09 academic year, I was a Faculty Fellow at the Center for Ethics and Public Affairs, Murphy Institute,